kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

   And another ReadinessProbe for Log output application.
 It should be ready when it can receive data from the Ping-pong application.

   Test that it works by applying everything but the database statefulset.
-The output of `kubectl get po` should look like this before the database is available:
+The output of `kubectl get pods` should look like this before the database is available:

   ```console
 NAME                             READY   STATUS    RESTARTS   AGE